-Q. Does Mid-Rivers Mobile Internet use my voice plan minutes?
+Q. Does Mid-Rivers High Speed Mobile Data use my voice plan minutes?

 A. No. Data usage does not count against your voice plan minutes.

-Q. Can I use Mid-Rivers Mobile Internet while roaming?
+Q. Can I use Mid-Rivers High Speed Mobile Data while roaming?

 Q. What if I get a call on my wireless phone during an Internet session?